Zovminga/e-learning_pet_project/README.md

 1. assessments.csv - Dataset contains information about the assessments in the test.
 Typically, each subject in a semester includes a series of graded tests, followed by a final examination test (exam).

-`	`code\_module - subject id.
+	code\_module - subject id.

-`	`code\_presentation - semester (ID).
+	code\_presentation - semester (ID).

-`	`id\_assessment - test (assessment ID).
+	id\_assessment - test (assessment ID).

-`	`assessment\_type - type of test.
+	assessment\_type - type of test.
 There are three types of assessment: teacher assessment (TMA), computer-aided assessment (CMA), and course exam (Exam).

-`	`date - information about the final date (deadline) of passing the test.
+	date - information about the final date (deadline) of passing the test.
 Calculated as the number of days since the beginning of the semester.
 The start date of the semester is numbered 0 (zero).

-`	`weight â€” weight of the test in % in the assessment for the course.
+	weight -  weight of the test in % in the assessment for the course.
 Usually exams are considered separately and have a weight of 100%; the sum of all other scores is 100%.

-1. courses.csv - Dataset contains a list of subjects by semester.
+2. courses.csv - Dataset contains a list of subjects by semester.

-`	`code\_module - subject id.
+	code\_module - subject id.

-`	`code\_presentation - semester (ID).
+	code\_presentation - semester (ID).

-`	`module\_presentation\_length - duration of the semester in days.
+	module\_presentation\_length - duration of the semester in days.

-1. studentAssessment.csv - Dataset contains student test scores.
+3. studentAssessment.csv - Dataset contains student test scores.
 If a student does not submit work for assessment, the result is not recorded in the spreadsheet.

-`	`id\_assessment - test (assessment ID).
+	id\_assessment - test (assessment ID).

-`	`id\_student - student identification number (ID).
+	id\_student - student identification number (ID).

-`	`date\_submitted - The date the student passed the test, measured as the number of days since the beginning of the semester.
+	date\_submitted - The date the student passed the test, measured as the number of days since the beginning of the semester.

-`	`is\_banked - the fact that the test was re-credited from the previous semester (sometimes courses are credited to students who have returned from academic leave).
+	is\_banked - the fact that the test was re-credited from the previous semester (sometimes courses are credited to students who have returned from academic leave).

-`	`score - the student's score on this test.
+	score - the student's score on this test.
 The range is from 0 to 100.
 A score below 40 fails the test.

-1. studentRegistration.csv - Dataset contains information about the date the student registered for the course in the semester.
+4. studentRegistration.csv - Dataset contains information about the date the student registered for the course in the semester.

-`	`code\_module - subject id.
+	code\_module - subject id.

-`	`code\_presentation - semester (ID).
+	code\_presentation - semester (ID).

-`	`id\_student - student identification number (ID).
+	id\_student - student identification number (ID).

-`	`date\_registration - student subject registration date.
+	date\_registration - student subject registration date.
 This is the number of days measured from the start of the semester (for example, a negative value of -30 means that the student registered for the course 30 days before the start of the course).

-`	`date\_unregistration - the date the student was unregistered from the subject.
+	date\_unregistration - the date the student was unregistered from the subject.
 For students who have completed the course, this field is left blank.

+## Conclusions

+Courses with the shortest deadlines and the shortest duration have the lowest completion ratios.
+An example - subject **DDD** in semester **2013B**.
+Courses with short deadlines and high churn ratios have difficult final exams. **Top 3** courses with high churn rates - **CCC-2014J**, **DDD-2013B**, **CCC-2014B**.
+Most students have an average time of passing exams with the first attempt and the highest score.
+As a result, the e-learning program shows **positive results** and **students cope with it**.